 All new directors receive formal letters of appointment explaining the Group's governance policies and practices, as well as their duties and obligations as directors.
-New directors also receive an information pack that contains the Group's organisation structure, the contact details of members of senior management, the company's constitution, respective committees' terms of reference, the Group's policy relating to disclosure of interests in securities and prohibition on dealings in Sembcorp securities, as well as guidelines on directors' fees.
+New directors also receive an information pack that contains the Group's organisation structure, the contact details of members of senior management, the company's constitution, the respective committees' terms of reference, the Group's policies relating to disclosure of interests in securities and prevention of insider trading, Code of Conduct, as well as guidelines on directors' fees.

 The company conducts comprehensive orientation programmes for new directors.
-These include briefings on board policies and processes, presentations by senior management about Sembcorp, its overall strategic plans and direction, financial performance and business activities in various markets, as well as facility visits.
+These include briefings on board policies and processes, presentations by senior management about Sembcorp, our overall strategic plans and direction, financial performance and business activities in various markets, as well as facility visits.

-As part of training and professional development for the board, the company ensures that directors are briefed from time to time on changes to regulations, guidelines and accounting standards, as well as other relevant trends or issues.
-These are done either during board meetings, at board dinners or at specially convened sessions, including training sessions and seminars conducted by external professionals which are funded by the company.
+As part of training and professional development for the board, the company ensures that directors are briefed from time to time on changes to regulations, guidelines and accounting standards, as well as other relevant trends or topics such as updates to the Code of Corporate Governance.
+These are done either during board meetings or at specially convened sessions, including training sessions and seminars conducted by external professionals which are funded by the company.

-In 2016, the directors participated in the following briefings and updates provided by the company:
+In 2018, the directors participated in the following briefings and updates provided by the company:

-- Briefings on developments in accounting and governance standards presented by our external auditors at Audit Committee meetings - Quarterly updates on the Group's business and strategic developments presented by the Group President & CEO to the board - Quarterly overviews presented by the Group Risk and Governance departments to the Risk Committee on the Group's risk and controls environment and updates relating to risk management, governance initiatives and key emerging threats such as heightened risk of terrorist attacks - Public conferences and forum discussions on best practices for boards, cybersecurity and risk management - A series of briefings on relevant topics, such as regional geopolitical developments including China's foreign relations and security issues in the Asia Pacific, as well as technology developments for large-scale urban systems
+- Briefings on developments in accounting and governance standards presented by our external auditors at Audit Committee meetings - Quarterly updates on the Group's business and strategic developments presented by the Group President & CEO to the board - Quarterly overviews presented by the Group Risk department to the Risk Committee on the Group's risk and controls environment and updates relating to risk management initiatives and key emerging threats, such as the heightened risk of cyber attacks - Briefing on the new Code of Corporate Governance 2018 and directors' obligations and responsibilities under the Code by external legal advisors - Public conferences, forum discussions and briefings on topics such as audit and financial reporting, regulatory and technological developments and complex industry systems engineering